MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ### The Usage FAQ lists the tenant meters but not the prices for those meters.
 Where can I find them?

-Cloud operators are free to apply their own pricing model to their end customers.
+As a cloud operator, you're free to apply your own pricing model to your customers.
 The usage service provides the usage metering.
-The cloud operator then uses the meter quantity to charge their customers based on the pricing model they determine.
-Having the ability to set pricing enables operators to differentiate from other Azure Stack operators.
+You can then use the meter quantity to charge your customers based on the pricing model you determine.
+The ability to set pricing enables operators to differentiate from other Azure Stack operators.

 ### As a CSP, how can I offer free and shared SKUs for customers to try out the service?

 As a cloud operator, you incur costs for offering free and shared SKUs because they're hosted in shared workers.
 To minimize that cost, you can choose to scale down the shared worker tier to a bare minimum.

 For example, to offer free and shared App Service plan SKUs and to offer consumption-based functions, you need a minimum of one A1 instance available.
 Shared workers are multitenant, so they can host multiple customer apps, each individually isolated and protected by the App Service sandbox.
 By scaling the shared worker tier in this way, you can limit your outlay to the cost of 1vCPU per month.

-You can then choose to create a quota, for use in a plan, which only offers free and shared SKUs and limits the number of free and shared app service plans your customer can create.
+You can then choose to create a quota, for use in a plan, which only offers free and shared SKUs and limits the number of free and shared App Service plans your customer can create.

 ## Sample scripts to assist with billing